pepmartinez/keuss/Pipeline/README.md

 * `dst_by_name(name)`: returns destination queue from the array, selected by queue name (string)

 ### Process Function
-ChoiceLink expects an `res.dst` in the callback invocation, which must fullfill one of those conditions:
+ChoiceLink expects an `res.dst` in the callback invocation, which must fulfill one of those conditions:
-* be an integer and resolv to a valid element when applied as index to the array of destination queues
+* be an integer and resolve to a valid element when applied as index to the array of destination queues
 * be a string and correspond to the name of one of the destination queues

-The element will be moved atomically to the specified destination queue upon successful processing (ie no `err`in the callback invocation)
+The element will be moved atomically to the specified destination queue upon successful processing (i.e.: no `err`in the callback invocation)

 ## Sink
 Processor that connects the source queue to exactly zero destination queue.
 That is, a termination point: successfully processed elements are always removed from the pipeline